Acacia stenophylla: Description

-Pods are moniliform, up to 26 cm long, 8–12 mm wide, woody-leathery textured, smooth except micro-puberulous between seeds.
-Seeds are longitudinal, elliptic, 7–9 mm long, dark brown, lacking aril, funicle enlarged, are folded at the seed apex.
+The pods are moniliform, up to 26 cm long, 8–12 mm wide, woody-leathery textured, smooth except micro-puberulous between seeds.
+The seeds are longitudinal, elliptic, 7–9 mm long, dark brown, lacking an aril, funicle enlarged, are folded at the seed apex.
 Flowering time is often irregular, although mainly occurring in autumn.

-Acacia stenophylla is highly salt tolerant and moderately frost and drought tolerant.
+A. stenophylla is highly salt tolerant and moderately frost and drought tolerant.
 The average minimum annual rainfall that the tree needs is around 400 mm per year.